 *Congress passes landmark Wall Street reform bill * Mine workers demand improved health and safety protections * Court rules against Governor's minimum-wage order * Nurses fight back against Whitman's attacks *

 It’s no secret that Meg Whitman is wealthy beyond most of our wildest dreams.
 But few know the true cost of Whitman’s wealth.
 This week the California Labor Federation launched a new online video and video game that highlights Whitman’s job-slashing corporate history.
 Check out both the video and video game at http://www.WallStreetWhitman.com

-and the hundreds of thousands of jobs it would create.
+Billionaire CEO Meg Whitman continued her hypocrisy on jobs yesterday, coming out in opposition to high-speed rail and the hundreds of thousands of jobs it would create.
 Whitman spokeswoman Sarah Pompei told the Sacramento Bee that Whitman opposes the project because the state can’t “afford” high-speed rail.